For the latest news, events, etc.,

 Author Larry-bob Roberts is into sparking culture, politics, and creating fusions between the two.
 Since 1989, he has been publishing in print and now online the zine, Holy Titclamps!

 BANG DITTO by Amber Tamblyn, 128 pages, ISBN 978-1-933149-88-2, $14.95, paperback, Poetry/Performing Arts

 "Punchy, spiky, and flush with a young writer's love of language, the collection often deglamourizes the acting business.
 A great find..."-Library Journal

 Ever wondered what it's like to be a celebrated Hollywood actor from the age of eleven?
 With insightful, no BS, cards-on-the-table poetry that is quite serious yet has fun with metaphor, imagery, and language itself, author Amber Tamblyn gives readers a backstage pass to the show inside her mind.
 Whether she's describing real life info-gathering for a new prime time TV drama ("Role Research") or addressing the crossroads of public perception and private life ("Fell Off"), Amber Tamblyn reveals questions, answers, and more in Bang Ditto, wielding metaphors mercilessly in a wry and talented voice.

 Author Amber Tamblyn is an Emmy and Golden Globe Award-nominated actor and poet.
 She came to fame on the soap opera General Hospital followed by starring roles on the television series Joan of Arcadia and The Unusuals.
 She has branched out into film roles, appearing in The Sisterhood of the Traveling Pants and many other films.
-Winner of a Borders Choice Award for Breakout Writing, the author currently resides in New York.Signed by AMBER TAMBLYN - $25
+Winner of a Borders Choice Award for Breakout Writing, the author currently resides in New York.Hardcover first edition signed by AMBER TAMBLYN - $25

 "Klein's characters are compelling, one and all."-San Diego Union-Tribune